Ajvar: Production

+Ajvar jars in a supermarket in Gjakova, Kosovo.

-Ajvar is produced in most Balkan countries, including Albania, Bosnia-Herzegovina, Croatia, North Macedonia, Slovenia and Serbia.
+Ajvar is produced in most Balkan countries, including Albania, Bosnia-Herzegovina, Croatia, North Macedonia and Serbia.
+It is also produced in Slovenia where it became widely known during the Yugoslav period.
 Serbia's reported annual production is 640 tons.

 Ajvar is often included as part of zimnica (winter foods), which include pickled chili peppers, pickled tomatoes, and anything else that can be preserved in a jar just before winter.